-High fidelity micro-ultrasound images were obtained on all subjects, allowing for volume measurement, anesthesia delivery and biopsy guidance in addition to PRI-MUS scoring of both suspicious regions and tissue in each systematic biopsy region.
-Images showing the lesions identified on both mpMRI and micro-ultrasound are shown in Figure 2.
-Micro-ultrasound images without any associated mpMRI target are shown in Figure 3.
-Video loops showing a complete sweep through the prostate using micro-ultrasound are provided in the online supplement.
+High-fidelity micro-ultrasound images were obtained on all subjects, allowing for volume measurement, anesthesia delivery, and biopsy guidance in addition to PRI-MUS scoring of both suspicious regions and tissue in each systematic biopsy region.
+Images showing the lesions identified on both mpMRI and micro-ultrasound are shown in Fig. 2.
+Micro-ultrasound images without any associated mpMRI target are shown in Fig. 3.

-mpMRI by readers 1 and 2 identified 2 and 5 targets (respectively) which contained clinically significant cancer on pathological analysis (GS7+), while micro-ultrasound identified 8.
+mpMRI by readers 1 and 2 identified two and five targets, respectively, which contained clinically significant cancer on pathological analysis (GS7+), while micro-ultrasound identified eight.
 Table 3 shows a comparison of clinically significant lesions detected or missed by each modality.
 All lesions identified on either MRI or micro-ultrasound but not the other were assessed retrospectively.
-All clinically significant mpMRI targets identified except 1 were prospectively visible with micro-ultrasound, the remaining target was visible retrospectively.
-Of the 4 lesions seen on micro-ultrasound but not mpMRI, 2 were retrospectively assigned a grade of PI-RADS 3, and 1 PI-RADS 2.
-The 4th lesion was entirely MRI-invisible.
+All clinically significant mpMRI targets identified except one were prospectively visible with micro-ultrasound, the remaining target was visible retrospectively.
+Of the four lesions seen on micro-ultrasound